TRAPPIST-1b: Atmosphere

 The combined transmission spectra of TRAPPIST-1 b and c rule out cloud-free hydrogen-dominated atmospheres for both planets, so they are unlikely to harbor extended gas envelopes.
 Also, no helium emission from TRAPPIST-1b has been detected.
-Other atmospheres, from a cloud-free water-vapor atmosphere to a Venus-like atmosphere, remain consistent with the featureless spectra.
+Prior to JWST observations, other atmospheres, from a cloud-free water-vapor atmosphere to a Venus-like atmosphere, remained consistent with the featureless spectra.

-In 2018, the planet's atmosphere was better examined by the Spitzer Space Telescope and found to be quite large and hot.
-The planet's transmission spectrum and refined density estimate suggest two main possibilities for the atmosphere: one rich in carbon dioxide, and one rich in water vapor.
-The more likely CO2 atmosphere would have a scale height of approximately 52 km (Earth's being 8 km, and Venus' at 15.9 km) and an average temperature in excess of 1400 K, far greater than its equilibrium temperature of 397.6 K. A water vapor atmosphere would need to have a scale height of >100 km and a temperature >1800 K to produce the variations seen in the planet's transit depths and its transmission spectrum, and would be vulnerable to photodissociation where CO2 would not be.
+In 2018, the planet's atmosphere was better examined by the Spitzer Space Telescope and suggested to be quite large and hot, although the presence of an atmosphere could not be confirmed.
+The planet's transmission spectrum and refined density estimate suggested two main possibilities for the atmosphere: one rich in carbon dioxide, or one rich in water vapor.
+The more likely CO2 atmosphere would have a scale height of approximately 52 km (Earth's being 8 km, and Venus' at 15.9 km) and an average temperature in excess of 1400 K, far greater than the planet's equilibrium temperature of 397.6 K. A water vapor atmosphere would need to have a scale height of >100 km and a temperature >1800 K to produce the variations seen in the planet's transit depths and its transmission spectrum, and would be vulnerable to photodissociation where CO2 would not be.
 Other sources for the effects seen, such as hazes and thick clouds, would require an even larger atmosphere.
 TRAPPIST-1b will have to be studied further to confirm its potential large atmosphere.

+An observation of the secondary eclipse of TRAPPIST-1b by the James Webb Space Telescope, announced in March 2023, suggested that the planet does not have any significant atmosphere.
+Atmospheres containing carbon dioxide with surface pressures greater than 0.1 bar can be ruled out at 3-sigma, and pressures greater than 0.01 bar at 1-sigma.
+Further studies of the exoplanet by transmission spectroscopy (primary eclipse), reported in September 2023, also confirmed the absence of a hydrogen-rich atmosphere, but due to stellar contamination were unable to determine the presence or absence of other types of atmospheres based on the transmission spectroscopy data alone.
+This does not affect the previous results based on emission spectroscopy.

+Analysis of ten secondary eclipses observed by JWST published in December 2024, five in 12.8 μm and five in 15 μm, showed a shallower eclipse depth in the shorter wavelength that may be caused by photochemical hazes in a thick, CO2-rich atmosphere.
+The presence of photochemical hazes in the atmosphere of TRAPPIST-1 b could create a thermal inversion that warms the upper atmosphere relative to the lower atmosphere, decreasing the infrared brightness temperature at 12.8 μm.
+The high UV flux of TRAPPIST-1 b would make for efficient photodissociation and photochemistry.
+However, it is unclear if such hazes can form in a hot, oxidized, CO2-rich atmosphere.
+These results are also compatible with a young ultramafic surface and no atmosphere, which the authors of the 2024 paper slightly favor.